anj7214-maker/fpa-accounting-reconciliation-tool/README.md

 The goal is to explain every Tally PDF voucher safely.
 It does not try to force every Excel row to match.

-It reads the student code, student name, and `Fees Received with GST` from the workbook, extracts Tally PDF transactions, and matches in this order by default:
+It reads the student code, student name, payment `Date`, and `Fees Received with GST` from the workbook, extracts Tally PDF transactions, and matches in this order by default:

-1. Student code + Fees Received with GST amount
+1. Student code + Fees Received with GST amount + payment date
+2. Student code + Fees Received with GST amount
-2. Unique student code
+3. Unique student code

+The extractor recognises FPA course code families such as `IBOC`, `ACCA`, `CBE`, `CMA`, `CET`, `WORK`, `O`, and short ACCA legacy codes such as `A998`.

 Review mode can also try:

-3. Student code + exact student name
+4. Student code + exact student name
-4. Exact student name + amount
+5. Exact student name + amount
-5. Fuzzy student name above 95% + amount
+6. Fuzzy student name above 95% + amount

 If there are multiple possible PDF transactions for the same student, the workbook row is left unchanged and the case is sent to the duplicate review report.